juanpc2018/Move-Activated-Windows-to-other-SSD-HDD-M.2-drive/README.md

 UEFI+Bios BCD with MBR does Not Boot.

 WARNING #5.
-Windows10 cannot be installed directly, overwrites the Mac EFI with a Serial code,
+Windows10 cannot be installed directly in a Mac, overwrites the Mac EFI with a Serial code,
 DAMAGES the Mac.